shnliu/PointsTracker/README.md

 3. Run Device of choice (Click green play button)
     - Make sure that device appears
 4. Open Webstorm (or IDE of choice)
-5. Open terminal: Cd into project folder: Hello1
+5. Open terminal: Cd into project folder: PointsTracker
-6. In folder Hello1: $ react-native run-android
+6. In folder PointsTracker: $ react-native run-android
     - Make sure that build is successful

 To refresh device upon changes:
-   - Double press "R" keyboard
+   - Double press "r" keyboard
+   - Note: double r refresh does not work on modal screen

 # Set Up